JiePKU/MoLE/README.md

 We also provide the scripts of downloading raw images from corresponding websites.
 See directory ./climb_scripts

+##### <font color=red>NOTE:</font> Our dataset is allowed for academic purposes only.
+When using it, the users are requested to ensure compliance with legal regulations.

 #### If it is helpful, please give us a star and cite our paper.
 Thanks!